Isegahama stable (1859–2007)

 After Kiyokuni reached the mandatory retirement age of 65 in November 2006, it was led temporarily by the former Katsuhikari, who wound up the stable on February 1, 2007, moving to Kiriyama stable.

-A different incarnation of Isegahama stable was founded as Ajigawa stable in 1979, before being re-named by yokozuna Asahifuji in November 2007.
-Asahifuji's decision to switch to the Isegahama name can be seen as an attempt to restore his ichimons reputation (the ichimon was known as Tatsunami-Isegahama for many years before becoming solely Tatsunami; as a result of the success of the renamed stable the ichimon is now solely known as Isegahama).
+A different incarnation of Isegahama stable was founded as "Ajigawa stable" in 1979, before being re-named by Asahifuji in November 2007.
+Asahifuji's decision to switch to the Isegahama name can be seen as an attempt to restore his 's reputation (the was known as Tatsunami-Isegahama for many years before becoming solely Tatsunami; as a result of the success of the renamed stable the is now solely known as Isegahama).